A simple, robust and powerful flyback

 transformer is a fun project for many electronics hobbyists.
 In fact,

-the first few HV projects I ever worked on were flyback-drivers of different sorts (outlined
+the first few HV projects I ever worked on were flyback-drivers of

-in another page here) -
+different sorts (outlined in this page here) -

 their simplicity and ease of construction makes them great introductory

-projects into the world of high voltage.
+projects into the world of high voltage electronics.

 Some of the common flyback driver designs include the popular single transistor driver, as well as the